hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

     description: Updated COVID19 policy.
 We kindly request you to test yourself upfront.
 Thank you for your cooperation.
   - date: 2024-10-14
     description: Added RSVP link.
+  - date: 2024-11-01
+    description: We finalized the details about the evening.
 ---

 There is going to be a fifth edition of our Hamburg HTML meetup, all about the web platform and accessibility.